Reach (geography)

-A reach is a segment of a stream, river, or arm of the sea, usually suggesting a straight, level, uninterrupted stretch.

-They are traditionally defined by the capabilities of sailing boats, as a stretch of a watercourse which, because it is straightish, can be sailed in one "reach" (that is, without tacking).
+A reach is a segment of a stream or arm of the sea, usually suggesting a straight, level, uninterrupted stretch.
+It is traditionally defined by the capabilities of sailing boats, as a stretch of a watercourse which, because it is straightish, can be sailed in one "reach" (that is, without tacking).
 Reaches are often named by those using the river, and a reach may be named for landmarks, natural features, and historical reasons (see, for instance, Gallions Reach, named after the family that once owned its banks).

-A reach may be an expanse, or widening, of a stream or river channel.
-This commonly occurs after the river or stream is dammed.
+A reach may be an expanse, or widening, of a stream channel.
+This commonly occurs after the stream is dammed.
 A reach is similar to an arm, though an arm may bend and thus have multiple reaches.
-The term "reach" can also refer to a level stretch, as between river rapids or locks in a canal.
-The word may also be used more generally to refer to any extended portion or stretch of land or water, or even metaphorically.
+The term "reach" can also refer to a level stretch, as between rapids or locks in a canal.
+The word may be used more generally to refer to any extended portion or stretch of land or water, or even metaphorically.

 In fluvial hydrology, a reach is a convenient subdivision of study; it may be any length of river of fairly uniform characteristics, or the length between gauging stations, or simply the length of a watercourse between any two defined points.
-These may be measured in terms of river miles.
+Reaches may be measured in terms of river miles.
 As of 2015, the US Board on Geographic Names records 334 place names in the US with the characterization of a named "reach".